Skip to main content

 Outdoors and nature

 • The Dyffryn Gardens, part of Dyffryn House, are one of the National Trust’s finest collections of Edwardian gardens in Wales.
-A sprawling 55 acres will keep you entertained with garden rooms, including a Paved Court, Reflecting Pool and Mediterranean Garden.
+A sprawling 55 acres will keep you entertained with garden rooms, a Paved Court, Reflecting Pool and Mediterranean Garden.
 Not forgetting the 22 acres of woodland, it’s a great place to visit in all seasons with level access and ramps throughout making it accessible to wheelchair users.
 There are accessible toilets throughout the gardens, plus wheelchairs and mobility scooters to hire (advanced booking is advised).

-• These two pretty lakes were created when two old quarries were flooded – it’s now Cosmeston Country Park and haven for wildlife.
-There is a wheelchair accessible café, accessible board walks, and walkways around the lakes, as well as available audio tours.
+• These two pretty lakes were created when two old quarries were flooded – it’s now Cosmeston Country Park and a haven for wildlife.
+There is a wheelchair accessible cafe, accessible board walks, and walkways around the lakes, as well as available audio tours.
 You can also hire a wheelchair at reception.
 There are paths around the Medieval Village, though some areas might be a little bumpy.

 History and heritage

 • Did you know that the former coal-exporting city of Newport is also home to a Roman fortress and baths?
 Built back in AD75, Caerleon Roman Baths is one of only permanent fortresses in Roman Britain.
 Inside the baths you’ll find a multi-sensory experience with music, film projections, touch screen games and more.
 There is a wooden slatted walkway which some wheelchairs with narrow wheels might find difficult, though the site has one folding wheelchair available for use at the Roman Baths only.
-There is information in Braille, audio points and a portable induction loop.
+There is information in braille, audio points and a portable induction loop.

 • With a history spanning 2,000 years right through to the present day, Cardiff Castle is alive and packed with fun-filled events.
 From the outdoor cinema to music concerts, guided tours of the castle and more, there’s plenty to keep you busy.
 The castle grounds are accessible to wheelchair and mobility scooter users, with level access throughout the visitor centre.
 The Norman Keep and Castle Apartments are accessed by stairs.
 Audio guides are available in 10 languages, including a BSL sign-language tour, and you can pre-book touch tours of the castle.